-Original Medicare, Part A and Part B, covers blood tests when a person’s doctor orders them.
-Medicare Advantage, the alternative to original Medicare, offers at least the same coverage.
+Original Medicare, which includes Part A and Part B, covers blood tests when a doctor orders that a person should undergo them.
+Medicare Advantage, which is the alternative to original Medicare, offers at least the same coverage.

-Someone with original Medicare usually has no charge for diagnostic blood tests, while an individual with an Advantage plan may be responsible for copayments.
+Someone with coverage from original Medicare will usually have no charge for diagnostic blood tests, but someone with a Medicare Advantage plan may be responsible for copayments.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: